Pseudo-Hamiltonian neural networks for learning partial differential equations: Background: Derivatives, discretizations and neural networks

-where we by $u^J$ mean $u$ itself and its partial derivatives up to the arbitrary order $p$ with respect to the spatial variables $x_1, \ldots, x_d$.
-We seek to train a model $\hat{g}_\theta$ of $g$ so that solving $u_t = \hat{g}_\theta(u^J, x, t)$ leads to accurate predictions of the future states of the system.
-The universal approximation theorem \cite{Hornik1989multilayer, Cybenko1989approximation} states that $g$ can be approximated arbitrarily well by a neural network.
-In practice, we have to assume an abundance of observations of $u_t$ and $u^J$ at $t$ and $x$ to actually find a neural network approximation of $g$.
-This brings us straight to one of the fundamental challenges of machine learning of differential equations: we would normally not expect to have data on the derivatives, neither temporal nor spatial.
-Thus we will have to depend on approximations obatined from discrete data.
+We seek to train a model $\hat{g}_\theta$ of $g$ so that solving $u_t = \hat{g}_\theta(u^\alpha, x, t)$ leads to accurate predictions of the future states of the system.
+The universal approximation theorem \cite{Hornik1989multilayer, Cybenko1989approximation} states that $g$ can be approximated with an arbitrarily small error by a neural network.
+In practice, we have to assume an abundance of observations of $u_t$ and $u^\alpha$ at $t$ and $x$ to actually find a precise neural network approximation of $g$.
+This brings us straight to one of the fundamental challenges of machine learning of differential equations: in a typical real-world setting, we cannot expect to have data on the derivatives, neither temporal nor spatial.
+Thus we will have to depend on approximations obtained from discrete data.
 In this paper we will use sub- and superscript to denote discrete solution points in space resp.\ time.
-That is, $u^j(x) = u(x,t^j)$ and $u_i(t)=u(x_i,t)$, and we will suppress the arguments when they are not necessary.
+That is, $u^\alpha(x) = u(x,t^j)$ and $u_i(t)=u(x_i,t)$, and we will suppress the arguments when they are not necessary.
 Let us consider the issue of time-discretization first, an issue shared by ODEs and PDEs alike, and defer the second issue to the next subsection.